sayan112/RoadToFullTimeServiceBased/TechnicalRound/C++Questions/Questions.md

 2. **Linked List**:
 A linked list is a linear data structure composed of nodes, where each node contains data and a reference (or pointer) to the next node in the sequence.
 Linked lists allow dynamic insertion and deletion of elements without the need to shift elements like in arrays.
 There are different types of linked lists, such as singly linked lists (each node points to the next node), doubly linked lists (each node points to both the next and previous nodes), and circular linked lists (the last node points back to the first node).

-3. **Tree**:
-A tree is a hierarchical data structure that consists of nodes connected by edges.
-It's used to represent a hierarchical structure or relationships between elements.
-A tree has a root node at the top, and each node can have child nodes connected downward.
-Nodes with no children are called leaves.
-Common types of trees include binary trees (each node has at most two children), binary search trees (a binary tree with a specific ordering property), and balanced trees (trees that maintain balance to ensure efficient operations).

 4. **Linear Data Structure**:
 A linear data structure is one where elements are organized sequentially, like a straight line.
 Arrays, linked lists, stacks, and queues are examples of linear data structures.
 They follow a specific order and have only one direct predecessor and successor for each element.

 5. **Non-Linear Data Structure**:
 Non-linear data structures do not organize elements sequentially like a line.
 Instead, elements can have multiple predecessors and successors, forming complex relationships.
 Trees and graphs are examples of non-linear data structures.

-6. **Graph**:
-A graph is a non-linear data structure that consists of nodes (also called vertices) connected by edges.
-Graphs are used to represent relationships between different entities.
-They are versatile and can model a wide range of real-world scenarios.
-Graphs can be directed (edges have a specific direction) or undirected (edges have no direction).
-They can also have weighted edges, where each edge has an associated weight or cost.

 7. **Vector**:
 In computer programming, a vector is often used to refer to a dynamic array or a resizable array.
 Unlike a traditional array with a fixed size, a vector can grow or shrink in size as elements are added or removed.
 Vectors automatically manage the memory allocation and deallocation for the elements they contain.
 They provide the convenience of arrays while allowing you to avoid some of the challenges of managing memory manually.
 Vectors are commonly found in programming languages like C++ (where they are part of the Standard Template Library) and other libraries or frameworks.